Driving Down the Cost of Ediscovery Part 5

 Elevate Your Ediscovery:

-If you’re migrating to Office 365, take advantage of Zapproved’s continued investment in preservation-in-place capabilities using Cloud Preserve.
+If you’re migrating to Office 365, take advantage of Zapproved’s continued investment in-place data preservation capabilities using Cloud Preserve.
 Leverage your newfound confidence in robust data preservation to encourage the use of targeted collections and phased discovery.